Health Records: Frequently Asked Questions

 Is there a fee for requesting personal health information?

-• A Prepayment fee is required to be submitted together with the consent for processing your request.
-For details related to fees please see FEE
+• A prepayment fee is required to be submitted together with the consent for processing your request.
+Learn more about fees associated with health records.

 Why is there a fee?